Tom5521/STBackup/README.md

 - `make`: Creates necessary folders for backup.
 - `save`: Saves files to the backup destination.
+- `secure-save`: save without delete any file of Backup folder
 - `save tar`: Saves files to a tarball in the backup destination.
 - `restore`: Restores files from the backup destination.
+- `secure-restore`: Restore without delete any file (Use it in case you have updated sillytavern and want to restore the data without breaking the repo and having to clone it again.)
 - `restore tar`: Restores files from a tarball in the backup destination.
 - `route <destination>`: Moves the backup folder to a new destination.
 - `start`: Starts the SillyTavern application.